-In January 2013, we issued \$71.3 million in aggregate principal amount of 2025 Notes, after exercise of the over-allotment option, for net proceeds of \$68.8 million after underwriting discounts and offering costs.
+In January 2013, we issued \$71.3 million in aggregate principal amount of 2025 Notes.
 Interest on the 2025 Notes is paid quarterly on February 1, May 1, August 1 and November 1, at a rate of 6.25% per year.
 The 2025 Notes mature on February 1, 2025.
 The 2025 Notes are general, unsecured obligations and rank equal in right of payment with all of our existing and future senior unsecured indebtedness.
 The 2025 Notes are structurally subordinated to our SBA debentures and the assets pledged or secured under our Credit Facility.
-Our 2025 Notes trade on the NYSE under the symbol "PNTA."
-Please see our indenture and supplemental indenture filed as Exhibit (d)(8) and Exhibit d(9), respectively, in our post-effective amendment of our Registration Statement on Form N-2 filed on January 22, 2013 for more information.
+Please see our Base Indenture and the supplemental indenture filed as Exhibit (d) (9) to our post-effective amendment filed on January 22, 2013 for more information.

 We may raise additional equity or debt capital through both registered offerings off our shelf registration statement and private offerings of securities, by securitizing a portion of our investments or borrowing from the SBA, among other sources.
-Any future additional debt capital we incur, to the extent it is available, may be issued at a higher cost and on less favorable terms and conditions than our current Credit Facility, SBA debentures, 2019 Notes or 2025 Notes.
+Any future additional debt capital we incur, to the extent it is available, may be issued at a higher cost and on less favorable terms and conditions than our current Credit Facility, SBA debentures or our Notes.
 Furthermore, our Credit Facility availability depends on various covenants and restrictions.
-The primary use of existing funds and any funds raised in the future is expected to be for repayment of indebtedness, investments in portfolio companies, cash distributions to our stockholders or for other general corporate or strategic purposes.
-Any decision to sell shares below the then current NAV per share of our common stock is subject to stockholder approval and a determination by our board of directors that such issuance and sale is in our and our stockholders' best interests.
-Any sale or other issuance of shares of our common stock at a price below NAV per share results in immediate dilution to our stockholders' interests in our common stock and a reduction in our NAV per share.
+The primary use of existing funds and any funds raised in the future is expected to be for repayment of indebtedness, investments in portfolio companies, cash distributions to our stockholders or for other general corporate or strategic purposes such as our stock repurchase program.